seanblanchfield/tfi-gtfs/README.md

 - `MAX_MINUTES`.
 The maximum number of minutes into the future that arrivals returned in results are expected to arrive before.
 Defaults to 60 minutes.
 - `HOST`.
 The host to run the API server at.
 Defaults to "localhost".
 - `PORT`.
 The port to run the API server on.
 Defaults to "7341".
-- `DOWNLOAD_SCHEDULE`.
-A cron-style string specifying when the static data should be re-downloaded.
-This defaults to 7am every Sunday, i.e., `0 7 * * SUN`
 - `LOG_LEVEL`.
 The verbosity of output.
 Possible values are `DEBUG`, `INFO`, `WARN`, `ERR`.
 Defaults to `INFO`.
 - `FILTER_STOPS`.
 A list of stop numbers that should be filtered for.
 Information received not pertaining to these stop numbers will be discarded, yielding a significant RAM saving.
 Defaults to `None`, meaning that information about all stops will be kept in memory.